-This true Cajun seasoning recipe brings the essence of Louisiana to your grill.
+This true tasting Cajun seasoning recipe brings the essence of Louisiana to your grill.

-When you think Cajun chances are the first things you think of are music, food and Louisiana.
+When you think Cajun chances are the first things you think of are music, food and good times.

 The Cajun population is primarily made up of descendants from exiled Acadians from what is now Nova Scotia, Quebec and Maine and their food had traditional roots in French cuisine.